 Loans are not your only option.
 Here are a few alternative ways of obtaining the money you need to fund your big day:

 - Credit cards: Depending on the amount you are looking to borrow, credit cards can also seem like a convenient option.
-Credit cards operate on a revolving line of credit (so there’s no fixed term for borrowing), and they are therefore usually more difficult to manage than a personal loan.
-And you need to watch their interest rates, which can be pretty high.
+Credit cards operate on a revolving line of credit (so there’s no fixed term for borrowing), however this does mean you will be faced with substantially higher interest charges if you don’t pay it off quickly.